thesassway/thesassway.com/source/beginner/variable-naming.html.markdown

 multiple places in your project.
 They allow you to make changes from a central point without needing to use find and replace across multiple files and directories.

-But... **Naming things is hard!**
+But choosing good names can be hard!

 If you're not careful, it's very easy for variable names to spiral out of control.
-Before you know it the benefit is lost because those variables are hard to recall and end up causing more frustration than benefit.
+Before you know it the benefit is lost because variable names are hard to recall and end up causing more frustration than benefit.

 However, by following some simple guidelines you can maintain control... and your sanity!